Exabyte-io/documentation/docs/other/registration.md

 <!-- DB -->

-This page explains some of the details of registering for the Exabyte.io platform.
+This page explains the details of registration process.

 ## Filling in the initial registration form